Platform-OS/platformos-check/docs/checks/parse_json_format.md

 | indent | The character(s) used for indentation levels. |

-## When Not To Use It
+## Disabling This Check

-This check is safe to disable.
-You might choose to disable it if you do not care about the visual formatting of your `parse_json` tags.
+This check is safe to disable if you do not care about the visual formatting of your `parse_json` tags.

+## Version

+This check has been introduced in platformOS Check 1.9.0.

 ## Resources